 Yet, I knew I also wanted to work with non-profits.
 Although I had done my fair share of volunteering over my lifetime, it isn’t the same as being staff.
 So I left my well-paying corporate job for a 12k pay cut and a great job at a non-profit.
 I loved it!
 I worked in non-profits for the next seven years – a school-to-career program that took entrepreneurs into elementary schools to show career options, an elite entrepreneurial mentoring program, and developing a new program in a children’s hospital.
 In the midst of all that I spent a year working on a friend’s Congressional campaign (I’ve been active in politics since I was 16).

 Eventually I knew I needed current business experience, so I went back to corporate in a training manager role.
-I felt trapped and knew I was in the wrong place.
+I quickly knew I was in the wrong place; liked the job, not the culture.
 Eight months into it the economy took care of that as, like so many others in 2008, I lost my job.
 I was stunned at first.
-As a single girl with a mortgage without a ton of savings, unemployment wasn’t going to cut it.
+As a single girl with a mortgage, unemployment wasn’t going to cut it.
 I had a life goal of starting a business at age 40.
 This was six years ahead of schedule, but it seemed like I was being told it was time.
 I mourned the loss of my job (really the loss of a steady income, of “security”) for a day.
 The next day I decided to start my business.
 Eight days later I had my first client.
 KOR Solutions was born.

 My business has morphed over the years.
 Like most everyone, I began doing what I knew best – process and strategy work for brick and mortar small businesses, and larger organizations.
 Over time both my interests and my clients shifted.